 TechRadar’s take: The rumored specs would put the Nokia 9 near the top-end, but we're hopeful that it might have something newer than the Snapdragon 845.

 - 3D audio recording

 - An iris scanner

-According to one source the Nokia 9 will have both an iris scanner and a fingerprint scanner, much like the Galaxy S8.
+Elsewhere, according to one source the Nokia 9 will have both an iris scanner and a fingerprint scanner, much like the Galaxy S9.

 The same – anonymous and unproven – source claims that it will have OZO audio enhancements.
 This is a Nokia tech which creates a surround sound effect when you’re recording audio.
 It lets smartphones with four microphones record 3D audio, those with three capture spatial 360 audio, and those with two capture spatial audio.

 However, the source doesn’t mention how many mics the Nokia 9 has, so even if this is true we don’t know how heavily it will be able to take advantage of the tech.
 The Nokia 8 Sirocco already has three microphones though, so the Nokia 9 will probably have at least that.

 TechRadar’s take: None of these rumors are unbelievable, though as they mostly come from the same unproven source we wouldn’t read too much into them.